SolaceLabs/solace-ai-connector/docs/logging.md

      - `%(message)s`: The log message

 6. **Sam_Trace**:
-    - sam_trace is a special logger than enables verbose logs
+    - Sam_trace is a special logger than enables verbose logs
-    - When enabled, sections of code that call the special trace function will output detailed structures allowing for easier debugging
+    - It can be enabled by setting the `[logger_sam_trace]` logger to the DEBUG level
+    - Enabling this logger allows for logging of large data structures that would typically clutter log files.
+It should be used as a tool for developers to get very detailed troubleshooting data.

 ### Priority